 This is an extremely optimistic view.
 However, we must consider factors such as the inflation that peaked in 2022, as well as geopolitical events such as the invasion of Ukraine in March 2022.
 When I gave the bot this information and asked it to revise its prediction/guess, it came up with interesting figures.

 Well, this is extremely close to the $68.7k ATH that BTC reached in November 2021, and the $3.1 ATH that ADA reached in early September 2021.

-Data from Coinglass showed that the total open interest on ADA futures went up by 5.7% over the past 24 hours.
+According to data from Coinglass, the total open interest on ADA perpetual contracts has gone down by more than 3.7% over the past 24 hours.